 The self-styled, “underground researcher” said through his 1×0123 Twitter account handle, “They updated the new payment CMS, but forgot to lock the directory /onion/,” he said.

-The 1×0123 timeline on Twitter shows that although he hacks companies servers illegally, he still manages to notify them if he finds any flaws in their systems providing details.
+The 1×0123 timeline on Twitter shows that although he hacks company servers illegally, he still manages to notify them if he finds any flaws in their systems providing details.
 Such type of hackers is called grey hat hackers.
-He has also been involved with Edward Snowden, whom he notified of a blind XSS (cross site scripting) on the Freedom of the Press Foundation website.
+He has also been involved with Edward Snowden, whom he notified of a blind XSS (cross-site scripting) on the Freedom of the Press Foundation website.
 This is a project the US whistleblower is working on personally and thanked 1×0123 via Twitter on Sunday.

 — Edward Snowden (@Snowden) April 10, 2016